hollajam/Void_Player/README.md

 Navigate to `http://<YOUR_PI_IP>:8000` on any device connected to the same local network.

-> **Note:** If you don't know your Raspberry Pi's IP address, you can find it by checking your router's admin dashboard (under Network \> DHCP Server \> Client List), looking at the physical OLED screen via the "Network" menu, or by running `hostname -I` directly on the Pi using a monitor.
+> **Note:** If you don't know your Raspberry Pi's IP address, you can find it by checking your router's admin dashboard (under Network \> DHCP Server \> Client List), looking at the physical OLED screen via the "File Share" menu, or by running `hostname -I` directly on the Pi using a monitor.

 *Deployment Note: For a true headless appliance experience, it is highly recommended to configure your script to run as a `systemd` background service on boot.*